jupitersh/dst-mod-multi-world-boss-announcement/README.md

 ## Changelog

-**List of tweaks I made for version 1.5.0**
+### Version 1.5.3

+- Removed fish announcement.
+- Add kill announcement and respawning announcement for the new boss of crab king.

+### Version 1.5.0

 - Added announce when a fish was put in the Fish Scale-O-Matic.

-**List of tweaks I made for version 1.3**
+### Version 1.3

 - Add Klaus Sack will announce upon appearing.